 In the distant future, a new life forms called Gems are born.
 The 28 Houseki must fight against the Tsukijin who want to attack them and turn them into decorations, thus each gem is assigned a role such as a fighter or a medic.
-Though she hopes to fight the moon people, Phos is a gem who is given no assignment until the gems' manager Kongo asks her to edit a natural history magazine.
+Though they hope to fight the moon people, Phos is a gem who is given no assignment until the gems' manager Kongou asks them to edit a natural history magazine.